 A 3D printer with a bed that moves over the z-axis can achieve higher speeds.
 A bed which moves over the y-axis can handle more weight, is mechanically simpler and is easier to maintain.
 Therefore I recommend to opt for a Prusa type in the case of purchasing a kit.

 It may appear that these kits all consist of the same materials, but please keep in mind that when assembled, look at things like the rigidity and weight of the 3D printer kit itself.

 3D printers have quite a few moving parts and can shake quite a bit, especially at higher speed prints.
 Therefore you need a little weight to keep your machine into place and not find it vibrating itself off the table and onto the floor.

 You must also be cognisant of a flimsy frame as this could lead to distorted and skewed prints.
 For this reason I prefer solid heavy frames made of wood, metal or melamine.
-With that in mind some 3D printer kits will use a metal frame but is so thin that it really provide nothing in terms of rigidity.
+With that in mind some cheap 3D printer kits will use a metal frame but is so thin that it really provide nothing in terms of rigidity.
 A good metal frame that is considered tough will range from 3.0mm to 6.5mm in thickness.

 Bowden versus Direct Feeder system

 You might want to take in consideration what type of extruder feed system you’ed like to work with.
 A bowden type or a direct extruder feed.
 The Prusa’s of this world most of the time have a direct extruder and the Ultimaker’s a bowden.
 Direct extruders are placed on the moving parts of the 3D printer.
 The heavy stepper motor of the direct extruder slows down the printing speed and can take down the print quality.
 Bowden printers can achieve higher print speeds.
 Direct feed extruders are better with specialty flex like materials.

 - Lesser weight of moving parts, higher accuracy prints at high speed